yreynhout/AggregateSource/README.md

 Licensed using a BSD 3-Clause License.
 See [License.txt](LICENSE.txt) for more details

+## Discussion

+Have questions?
+Head on over to the discussion group: https://groups.google.com/forum/#!forum/aggregatesource

 ## Build

 ```RunRightOffThe.bat``` provides a sanity check.
 It's a combination of ```RunMeFirst.bat``` and ```RunBuild.bat```.
 Before working with the solution it's probably best to run the ```RunMeFirst.bat```, well, first.
 It restores NuGet packages and downloads and unzips a version of GetEventStore. ```RunBuild.bat``` and ```RunTest.bat``` should speak for themselves.